Gaussian Parsimonious Clustering Models with Covariates and a Noise Component: Results

-A MoEClust model can be used to investigate the clustering structure in the hematological measurements of the athletes and investigate how covariates may influence these measurements and the clusters.
-A range of MoEClust models were fitted to this data, with $G \in \{1,\ldots,9\}$, with either, neither, or both of the covariates `sex' and `BMI' allowed to enter either, neither, or both of the gating and expert networks.
-Concomitant gating covariates were only considered for models with $G \geq 2$.
-With 3 permissible covariance parameterisations for the single component models, and 14 otherwise, and 16 different possible combinations of gating and/or expert network covariate settings, this amounts to an exhaustive search over a total of 1,804 models under consideration.
-However, not all models converged, particularly for higher values of $G$.
-Cluster allocations were initialised using agglomerative hierarchical clustering.
-Table \ref{Table:AISCriterion} gives the BIC and ICL values of a selection of these fitted models, representing the optimal models according to the BIC criterion for certain special cases of interest.
-Similar results for a stepwise model search are given in Appendix \ref{Section:AISstep}.
+Subsequently, and purely for the purposes of comparing certain special cases of interest, an exhaustive search over a range of MoEClust models is conducted, with $G \in \{1,\ldots,9\}$.
+This is rendered feasible by only considering the covariates BMI and sex; allowing either, neither, or both to enter either, neither, or both of the gating and expert networks.
+Note that BMI is itself computed using the covariates measuring weight (Wt) and height (Ht).
+With $3$ permissible covariance parameterisations for the single component models (i.e. those without gating network covariates) and $14$ otherwise, $16$ possible combinations of gating and/or expert network covariate settings, and consideration also being given to $G>1$ models with equal mixing proportions, this still requires fitting $2,252$ MoEClust models.
+However, some $26$ spurious solutions were found (and ultimately discarded), particularly for higher values of $G$, in the sense that models with empty components or degenerate components with few observations reduced to equivalent models with fewer non-empty components (see Section \ref{sec:noise}).
+Table \ref{Table:AISCriterion} gives the BIC and ICL values of a selection of these fitted models, representing the optimal models for certain special cases of interest.

+Clearly, the inclusion of covariates improves the fit compared to GPCM models.
+Similarly, using GPCM covariance constraints improves the fit compared to standard Gaussian MoE models.
+In particular, it is notable that the optimal models using the \textsf{VVV} and \textsf{VVI} constraints only have covariates enter the gating network.
+This suggests that the parsimony afforded by the remaining GPCM settings somewhat offsets the number of regression parameters introduced to the expert network.

+The top three models according to BIC all have $2$ components, the~\textsf{EVE} covariance constraints, and the covariate sex in the expert network; they differ only~in their treatment of the gating network.
+Models with~equal and unequal mixing propor\-tions, and with BMI as a gating concomitant, have zero,~one, and two associated gating network parameters, respectively.
+The optimal model has equal mixing proportions and was also identified above via Algorithm \ref{Alg:Stepwise}.
+The full MoE model with~BMI in the gating network and sex in the expert network is an interesting case as it does not fit the framework of \citet{Dang2015}, which assumes that when covariates enter the model, they enter in both parts.
+The best such model has `sex' in both networks ($G=2$, \textsf{EVE}) and achieves a BIC of $-4020.22$ with a corresponding rank of $8$.